 Both Barristers see the future for women in the legal profession optimistically.
 While the environment at the Bar may have a bit of catching up to do compared to the rest of the legal profession, women lawyers, it seems, are finally being listened to.

 “I hope that the skills that they have as young women will carry forward into the profession where they won’t sit back and tolerate poor working conditions, disrespect discourtesy, that they will call these things out in a way that they are better equipped to do than perhaps we were.
 My generation felt that we had to prove ourselves to be accepted.
-Yet these young women just say we’re here, we should be accepted and we’re fierce,” says Kate.
+Yet these young women just say we’re here, we should be accepted and we’re fierce,” said Kate.

 Jane argues there is so much to be done, though change for the better seems like the inevitable.

 “We’re working in a system which was designed by men for men hundreds of years ago.
 And the concept of flexible work around family responsibilities is probably something that’s developed in the last couple of decades.
-We really need to work out whether the way in which the courts work is fit for purpose in today’s society,” Jane adds.
+We really need to work out whether the way in which the courts work is fit for purpose in today’s society,” Jane added.

 Play Change Makers Podcast Episode 5: A Push for Gender Equality at the Bar to hear the full conversation between the inspiring women Barristers looking to make the Bar a better place to work.

 Did you know, Catherine interviewed another Barrister at the start of the series, Larissa Andelman, Barrister and President of the New South Wales Women Lawyers Association?
 Enjoy another powerful conversation in Change Makers Podcast Episode 1: Elevating Gender Diversity in Legal Leadership.
-For an email every time a new episode comes out, be sure to subscribe to the Change Makers Podcast.